 ‘I really enjoyed challenging myself and my family – some were harder than others.
 Will go back and look at the days we didn’t do.
-Thank you for getting us to have new experience and teaching us different ways of communicating:-) much appreciated.’
+Thank you for getting us to have new experiences and teaching us different ways of communicating.
+Much appreciated.’

 Connection is the love that links us to our children

 Before we started, I gave out my FREE download which explains what connection parenting is.
 It also tells you how to work out your child’s love language which is a simple premise to strengthen your connection.